Skip advert

 The owner of Vauxhall, Stellantis, has long been critical of the UK’s approach to the EV transition.
 However, the giant told Auto Express that it “welcomes” the government’s latest move and that it’s planning to take part in the aforementioned consultation.

-This is the second automotive-related consultation the government has launched in recent months; late last year, Labour announced it would launch talks with the industry concerning controversial ZEV mandates which require manufacturers ensure a certain percentage of sales are of electric cars, lest they receive a hefty fine.
+Meanwhile, this is the second automotive-related consultation the government has launched in recent months; late last year, Labour announced it would launch talks with the industry concerning controversial ZEV mandates, which require manufacturers to ensure a certain percentage of new-car sales are of electric cars, lest they receive a hefty fine.

 The ZEV mandate has already taken its toll on UK manufacturing, with Stellantis pledging to close its historic Luton plant and Ford deciding to cut as many as 800 jobs over the next three years.
 A Ford spokesperson told Auto Express that the firm “welcome[s] clarity from the government on the 2030 ICE vehicle deadline”, but warned that the EV market “urgently needs support and stimulation to meet these ambitious goals”.